 Allwright, J., Fraenza, C., Rye, T. (2019).
 Holistic customer care in the Academic Skills Center: How supporting student well-being impacts students and faculty.
 Session presented at the Innovative Teaching Practices Showcase at Walden’s Winter National Faculty Meeting.

 What I do in my role as Manager of Peer Mentoring

 In my role, I connect newly enrolled doctoral students with a peer mentor.
 I also get to create resources, support a team of fantastic peer mentors, and carry-out other administrative-focused tasks like compiling data for the program.

 My favorite project

-I get to work on many different projects that I enjoy, but one of my favorites was getting to build the content in our Doctoral Peer Mentor Program Blackboard Classroom.
+I get to work on many different projects that I enjoy, but one of my favorites was getting to build the content in our Doctoral Peer Mentor Program Canvas Classroom.